oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

   also requires the use of the authorization code flow with PKCE anyway.

 In OpenID Connect, the id_token is sent in a known format (as a JWT), and digitally signed.
-Performing OpenID Connect using the authorization code flow also provides the additional benefit of the client not needing to verify the JWT signature, as the token will have been fetched over an HTTPS connection directly from the authorization server.
-However, returning an id_token using the Implicit flow requires the client validate the JWT signature, as malicious parties could otherwise craft and supply fraudulent id_tokens.
+Returning an id_token using the Implicit flow (response_type=id_token) requires the client validate the JWT signature, as malicious parties could otherwise craft and supply fraudulent id_tokens.
+Performing OpenID Connect using the authorization code flow provides the benefit of the client not needing to verify the JWT signature, as the ID token will have been fetched over an HTTPS connection directly from the authorization server.
+Additionally, in many cases an application will request both an ID token and an access token, so it is simplier and provides fewer attack vectors to obtain both via the authorization code flow.

 ### Historic Note